phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq2_5:

-2.5 Each time I want to insert or change a row or drop a database or a table, an error 404 (page not found) is displayed or, with :abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication, I'm asked to log in again.
+2.5 Each time I want to insert or change a row or drop a database or a table, an error 404 (page not found) is displayed or, with :term:`HTTP` or cookie authentication, I'm asked to log in again.
 What's wrong?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Check the value you set for the :config:option:`$cfg['PmaAbsoluteUri']` directive in the phpMyAdmin